 For example, you’re dissatisfied with the conversion rate of one particular landing page to a lead.
 Let’s assume that a complete redesign will take nearly a month, require the whole team to be involved, but not guarantee changes in the conversion rate.
 A/B tests will demonstrate changes in just one or two weeks and require much fewer resources.

-Implement changes being guided by exact numbers and facts, not your gut feeling.
+Implement changes being guided by exact numbers and facts like user tracking on website report, not your gut feeling.
 You can test any page element and see from the A/B test results which option is better than other ones based on the mathematical data.

 A/B tests will help you understand your audience better, how to deal with it more effectively, and what brings the best results.
 Channels and values you counted on the most may simply not work.

-How to configure an auto message in Dashly?
+How to configure an auto message in Dashly chatbot platform?

 To configure, go to the Auto messages section, then tap ‘Create Auto Message’ and choose any message from templates or create a new one.
 When completed, click ‘Create A/B-test’ and create another message which you will compare with.
 See how to do this: